TimBest/travel-blog/_posts/_drafts/2022-07-04-serengeti-to-zanzibar.md

 At this point, all of our stomachs were grumbling.
 We drove up the road a few minutes and ran into a herd of buffalo.
 We watched them grave as they watched us eat our lunch.
 This is where we got to see our first buffalo cafe.
 It was adorable.

 A few minutes into lunch Katherine started not feeling well.
 Since we were relatively close to the visitors center our guide booked it.
-For our entire trip, our guide was respectful of all the animals, the land and the rules of the park.
+For our entire trip, our guide was respectful of all the animals, the land, and the rules of the park.
 This was the first time we had seen him drive a little faster and pass cars.
 Adventure!
 We ended up passing an elephant no more than 20 feet from the road and gave him a good spook.
 In turn, he gave us a good spook with a tremendous roar.

 {% include image-gallery.html folder="/assets/images/2022-07-04-serengeti-to-zanzibar/breakfast" %}